Benchmark Dataset for Mid-Price Forecasting of Limit Order Book Data with Machine Learning Methods: Introduction

 Despite the major importance of publicly available datasets for advancing research in the HFT field, there are no detailed public available benchmark datasets for method evaluation purposes.
-In this paper, we describe the first publicly available dataset\footnote{The dataset can be downloaded from: \href{https://etsin.avointiede.fi/dataset/urn-nbn-fi-csc-kata20170601153214969115}{https://etsin.avointiede.fi/dataset/urn-nbn-fi-csc-kata20170601153214969115}} for an LOB-based HFT that has been collected in the hope of facilitating future research in the field.
-Based on \citet{kercheval2015modelling}, we provide time series representations approximately $4,000,000$ trading events and annotations for five classification problems.
+In this paper, we describe the first publicly available dataset\footnote{The dataset can be downloaded from: \href{http://urn.fi/urn:nbn:fi:csc-kata20170601153214969115}{http://urn.fi/urn:nbn:fi:csc-kata20170601153214969115}} for an LOB-based HFT that has been collected in the hope of facilitating future research in the field.
+Based on \cite{kercheval2015modelling}, we provide time series representations approximately $4,000,000$ trading events and annotations for five classification problems.
 Baseline results of two widely used methods, i.e. linear and non-linear regression models, are also provided.
 In this way, we introduce this new problem for the expert systems community and provide a testbed for facilitating future research.
 We hope that attracting the interest of expert systems will lead to the rapid improvement of the performance achieved in the provided dataset, thus leading to much better state-of-the-art solutions to this important problem.

 The dataset described in this paper can be useful for financial expert systems in two ways.
 First, it can be used to identify circumstances under which markets are stable, which is very important for liquidity providers (market makers) to make the spread.
 Consequently, such an intelligent system would be valuable as a framework that can increase liquidity provision.
 Secondly, analysis of the data can be used for model selection by speculative traders, who are trading based on their predictions on market movements.
 In future research, this paper can be employed to identify order book spoofing, i.e. situations where markets are exposed to manipulation by limit orders.
 In this case, spoofers could aim to move markets in certain directions by limit orders that are cancelled before they are filled.
 Therefore, this research is relevant not only for market makers and traders, but also for supervisors and regulators.